alfarodeprado/bo-ena/README.md

   All scripts are written for Python 3; tested on 3.8–3.12.

 - **Java ≥ 17**
-  Only for data files submission (runs and analysis objects), not necessary for biosample submission. (not required if running on FUB HPC)
+  Only for data files submission (runs and analysis objects), not necessary for biosample submission.

 - **curl**
   Only for biosample submission.